 According to a Palm Beach County Sheriff's Office report, the woman's husband went to South Palm Beach police to say he'd found the GPS device on his wife's vehicle.
 The husband said he'd discovered his wife had become involved with Fernandez and said it ended July 16 when he confronted her at Fernandez' residence.

-The on Aug.
+The wife said Fernandez later surprised her on July 25 at a Boca Raton bakery, again on July 29 at a Manalapan supermarket, and also on Aug.
 2 as she jogged down Ocean Boulevard in South Palm Beach.

 After the first two encounters in late July, the husband said, he became suspicious, then searched his wife's car on July 30 and found the device.